You gotta respect the hustle from artists who do it the right way.

-Lainey actually started out at a young age – as a Hannah Montana impersonator.
-And when she would perform as Hannah Montana, she would “open” for Hannah Montana as herself so she could play some of her own music.
+Lainey actually started out at a young age…as a Hannah Montana impersonator.
+And when she would perform as the famous Miley Cyrus character, she would “open” for Hannah Montana as herself so she could play some of her own music.

 Then she began playing with a local band in her home state of Louisiana.
 But when she decided that she wanted to make a career out of music, she bought a camper and moved to Nashville – and lived in the camper for three years.

 “When I decided I needed to be here full time, I ended up buying a camper trailer and moving it to Nashville.
 I lived in it the first three years I was here and finished college in it…

 It was a Flagstaff, it was like a 20-foot bumper pull.
 It did have a shower, but I flooded it at one point and then the floor started rotting out.
 I was always having problems with it.”

 Luckily for Lainey, she had one connection in Nashville when she moved here – and he let her park her camper in his studio parking lot.

 “I moved here in August of 2011…There was a guy from my hometown, his name was Jerry Cupit.
 He had some success in the ’90s with like Ken Mellons, Kevin Sharpe…